Jumpscale/0-robot/docs/security.md

 ## God mode:
-god mode allows you to access functionalities with no need to go through the security schema.
+god mode allows you to access functionalities overriding the security schema.

-First:
+To activate god mode:

 Start the robot with god mode flag
 ### example:
 ```bash